 I’m on a bit of a shortbread kick….well, probably for my whole life, but who is counting?
 It’s just such an easy cookie to make, with a big flavor payoff.
 Flour, sugar, butter….that’s basically it.
 I often add an extract or some other flavoring, because I like to tweak recipes like that, but it’s basically a simple recipe.

-This Chocolate Shortbread version is enriched with high-quality cocoa, and has a mixture of butter and light-flavored olive oil, for the best of both worlds.
+This Rich Chocolate Shortbread version is enriched with high-quality cocoa, and has a mixture of butter and light-flavored olive oil, for the best of both worlds.
 I’m a big fan of baking with olive oil.
 I keep two kinds in the pantry — an extra-light flavored version to bake with, and a full-bodied version for the skillet.

-How to make Chocolate Shortbread
+How to make Rich Chocolate Shortbread Cookies

 It’s easy!
 Flour, sugar, some kind of fat…shortbread is a breeze.

-- Mix up the dough.
+Mix up the dough.
 I do it with an electric mixer (I’m lazy that way), but you could do it by hand of course.

-- Refrigerate for 30 minutes, then pat or roll out and poke with a fork.
+Refrigerate for 30 minutes, then pat or roll out and poke with a fork.

-- Sprinkle with coarse sugar crystals.
+Sprinkle with coarse sugar crystals.

-- Cut while warm.
-I used the edge of a spatula to cut them so I don’t slice my silicone baking mat.
+Here it is baked and out of the oven.Cut while warm.
+I used the edge of a spatula to cut them so I don’t slice my silicone baking mat with a knife.

-Let’s make Chocolate Shortbread Cookies!
+Let’s make Rich Chocolate Shortbread Cookies!

 Ingredients